firepear/petrel/README.rst

 ************************

 Petrel is a non-HTTP toolkit for adding network capabilities to programs.
-With it you can define APIs of arbitrary complexity, using any format you like.
+With it you can define APIs/RPCs of arbitrary complexity, using any data format you like.
+Here are some key features:

-Petrel works over Unix domain sockets or TCP.
-TLS for link security and/or client authentication, HMAC for message verification, and message length limits to protect against memory exhaustion can be enabled.
+* Works over Unix domain sockets or TCP.

-Petrel does not handle sessions, non-TLS authentication, or the like.
-That's up to the application.
+* Optimized for programmer ease-of-use, but has been proven decently performant in real-world use.

-Petrel is optimized for programmer ease-of-use but is decently performant in real-world use.
+* Security-conscious design.
+There is optional TLS support for link security and/or client authentication, optional HMAC support for message verification, and optional message length limits to protect against memory exhaustion.

-Petrel has no external dependencies, and passes :code:`golint`, :code:`go vet`, and :code:`go test -race` cleanly.
+* Petrel has no external dependencies, and passes :code:`golint`, :code:`go vet`, and :code:`go test -race` cleanly.
 .. image:: https://goreportcard.com/badge/firepear.net/petrel
   :target: https://goreportcard.com/report/firepear.net/petrel